UK PM May gives parliament the chance to delay Brexit

 “If it’s being delayed, which is my suspicion, as a plot to stop Brexit altogether then I think that would be the most grievous error that politicians could commit.”

-“It would be overthrowing the referendum result, two general elections - one to call for the refrendum and one to endorse the referendum - and would undermine our democracy.”
+“It would be overthrowing the referendum result, two general elections - one to call for the referendum and one to endorse the referendum - and would undermine our democracy.”

 “The Prime Minister has made a significant concession.
 The detailed commitments that she made at the despatch box mirror the provisions of the Cooper-Letwin bill precisely.
 The question for all of us is this: can MPs trust her to do what she has promised?”

+“I reiterate that what we do know is that if no deal is taken off the table then we will have no leverage over the EU for them to continue with negotiations.”

+“PM still not acting in best interests of UK or any part of it.
+This is all just cynical maneuvering to try to bully MPs into accepting her bad deal - a deal which would remove us from EU/SM/CU (European Union, single market, customs union) with no clarity about what comes after.
+No one should fall for this.”

-“Parliament must feel and accept the weight of responsibility that is on their shoulders.
+“Parliament must feel and accept the weight of responsibility that is on their shoulders...
+Seeing the impasse continue may not be comfortable for businesses, but a disorderly exit could bring unbearable disruption for firms.

-“Seeing the impasse continue may not be comfortable for businesses, but a disorderly exit could bring unbearable disruption for firms in sectors from farming to finance, manufacturing to business services, across the UK.
-It is a long time since we have been in a world of easy choices, and while an extension is not an end in itself, it may become a necessity to achieve an orderly exit.”
+“While an extension is not an end in itself, it may become a necessity to achieve an orderly exit.”

 Compiled by Alistair Smout; editing by Kate Holton